angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 Maybe an `EvenBetterLogger` could display the user name in the log message.
-This logger gets the user from the injected `UserService`, which happens also to be injected at the application level.
+This logger gets the user from the injected `UserService`, which happens also to be injected at the app level.

 <?code-excerpt "lib/src/providers_component.dart (EvenBetterLogger)"?>
 ```